Riviera (TV series): Series overview

-Series 1 (2017)
+Season 1 (2017)

 Note: Every episode was available in the United Kingdom by download from Sky "catch up" following the first episode satellite broadcast.

-Series 2 (2019)
+Season 2 (2019)

 Note: Every episode was available in the United Kingdom by download from Sky "catch up" following the first episode satellite broadcast.

-Series 3 (2020)
+Season 3 (2020)

 Note: Every episode was available in the United Kingdom by download from Sky "catch up" following the first episode satellite broadcast.

 Production

 Neil Jordan has disowned Riviera, due to his scripts being reworked by others.
 He says he has no idea who rewrote these episodes.
-“They were changed, to my huge surprise and considerable upset.
+"They were changed, to my huge surprise and considerable upset.
 There were various sexual scenes introduced into the story and a lot of very expository dialogue.
-I objected in the strongest terms possible.”
+I objected in the strongest terms possible."

 Filming for season 1 began in August 2016 in the South of France until February 2017.
 The Clios' lavish "Villa Carmella" estate was filmed at the Chateau Diter in the Cote d'Azur.
+In a 2018 interview, Sophie Petzal explained she had been brought in to the rewrite the finale.
 The first episode of the series debuted at the MIPTV Media Market event in Cannes on 3 April 2017.

 Filming for season 2 started on 21 May 2018 to September 2018 in the Cote d'Azur, Monza, Nice, and Monaco for a 2019 release.
 Joining the show are Will Arnett, Juliet Stevenson, Poppy Delevingne, Jack Fox and Grégory Fitoussi, returning cast include Julia Stiles, Lena Olin, Roxane Duran and Dimitri Leonidas.